samridh-dev/hdf5-daq/README.md

 ## Installation
 Currently only source installation is possible.
-This run script will be sufficient to generate a working executable
+This run script will be sufficient to generate a working executable.
+Edit as you see fit.

 ```bash
 REPO_NAME="hdf5-daq"
 git clone https://github.com/samridh-dev/hdf5-daq.git $REPO_NAME